 Being a sole trader means that you run your own business as an individual and are essentially self-employed.
-This is the most popular way of trading in the UK, with almost 60 per cent of businesses opting for this structure.
+This is the most popular way of trading in the UK, with 3.1m sole proprietorships recorded at the beginning of 2022.

 By contrast, a limited liability company is a separate legal entity to you, with separate finances.

 Each option has its own advantages and disadvantages, and anyone starting out in business will need to decide what will work best for them.